iylim/track6/week3/README.md

 function square(x) {
   return x * x;
 }
-console.log(square(4, true, "hedgehog"));
+console.log(square(4, true, "random string"));
 // → 16
 ```

-We defined `square` with only one parameter.
-Yet when we call it with three, the language doesn’t complain.
+We defined `square` with only one parameter, yet when we call it with three the language doesn’t complain.
 It ignores the extra arguments and computes the square of the first one.

 JavaScript is extremely lax about the number of arguments you pass to a function.
 If you pass too many, the extra ones are ignored.
 If you pass too few, the missing parameters get assigned the value `undefined`.